Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 So what do you do?

-You you have the secret ballot.
+You have the secret ballot.

 That way nobody knows how you voted about whether or not you were for or against a union.

-That way you can still work with your co-workers.
+That way you can still work with your coworkers.

-You can still go to work without having any problems, and uh you can just refuse to answer if anybody says, hey, how'd you vote?
+And you can just refuse to answer if anybody says, hey, how'd you vote?

 Well, that's secret.

-I like I like that my have my secret ballot.
+I have my secret ballot.

 What's your vote?